 CSCI Year 5 - Looking Ahead

 For the next academic year, my focus will be to continue supporting the three existing CSCI pillars (programmatic activities/scientific support/community support) and to add a strong education component.
 In particular, I will be planning the first internal advisory board (IAB)/external advisory board (EAB) evaluation of the Stem Cell Initiative, developing research clusters for P01 applications, and resuming new faculty recruitment to add to our community.
 This coming year, the focus will still be in co-recruitment with other Departments and Institutes to bring missing talents to Columbia, in particular with the Program for Mathematical Genomics (PMG) led by Dr. Raul Rabadan to extend our quantitative understanding of stem cell biology.
 Strong efforts will also be made in applying to T32 training grants to replace and add to our cancelled NYSTEM training grant, and to develop new stem cell courses to reinforce the education mission of CSCI.
 Finally, I will continue exploring all fundraising options, efforts that were halted by the pandemic but are essential to establish a resilient Stem Cell program with more scientific and community support, and to drive the planned expansion of CSCI to our committed space on VP&S11 as well as new space for new recruitments.
 Again, I cannot stress enough how much the participation of the entire Stem Cell community has been key for CSCI success, and how your involvement is vital for its future.

-I wish you a safe and productive year ahead and look forward continuing developing CSCI with all of you.
+I wish you all a safe and productive year ahead and look forward to continuing working with all of you.